Do you feel confused about placing the ladder against the wall to follow the ladder angle rule?

 The stand and reach method is the second number quick and easy process to fix the ladder angle correctly.
 In this method, you have to follow some basic techniques.

 Firstly, place the ladder you want to use against the supporting wall.

 Thirdly, place your toe against the front side of both side rails and touch the base of your ladder by your toe.

-Lastly, try to touch your ring closet that is near to your shoulder level with your hand palm. if you can do this without any complication then your ladder is at a right angle.
+Lastly, try to touch your ring closet near your shoulder level with your hand palm.
+If you can do this without any complication, then your ladder is at a right angle.

 In Terms of Proper Safety, You Must Come Across the Below Point Along with Following The 4 to 1 Angle Rule or Stand and Reach Method:

-- It is better to use a tool belt instead of using your hand as a tool carrier.
+- Using a tool belt is better than using your hand as a tool carrier.

 - Must be careful and don’t place your ladder on any unstable objects.

 - Do not overload your weight with accessories items